SPRINGHOUSE FARM TN

 -

 Always support your bunny's butt when holding.
 As prey animals, they prefer to be on the ground and prefer head scratches.
+Supporting their bottom will help them feel more secure as well as provide support to keep them safe.

 Feeding: